Automakers roll out payment relief options for federal workers

 Toyota announced its program for federal employees on Jan.
 2. Drivers who purchased or leased their vehicle through Toyota Financial Services or Lexus Financial Services may be eligible for up to two months of a contract extension (not making two payments now, but adding them to the back end of the loan) or deferred lease payments.

 Toyota's relief program doesn't only include furloughed government workers, however.
-The company said any financial customer burdened by the government shutdown may be eligible for relief, including businesses and employees of businesses directly affected by the shutdown, government contractors, and suppliers
+The company said any financial customer burdened by the government shutdown may be eligible for relief, including businesses and employees of businesses directly affected by the shutdown, government contractors, and suppliers.

 CHECK OUT: Government shutdown prompts NHTSA to pause car defect investigations